-In addition to the program inspections, PCS continued to submit comment letters to the Texas Commission of Environmental Quality (permitting authority) requesting stronger permitting language and additional controls for CBP operators in the effort to reduce PM emissions and hold violators accountable.
+Since implementation through June 2021, PCS has investigated a majority of the CBPs in Harris County and issued 130 violation notices.
+PCS has identified additional sites for future inspections.
+Furthermore, in addition to CBP inspections, PCS continued to submit comment letters to the Texas Commission of Environmental Quality (permitting authority) requesting stronger permitting language and additional controls for CBP operators in the effort to reduce PM emissions and hold violators accountable.

 In March 2020, Commissioner Rodney Ellis requested that PCS work to enhance community engagement efforts in neighborhoods with high concentrations of concrete batch plants to inform residents about the associated health risks, as well as how to recognize and report potential violations.
-PCS Communications section has reached out with over 400 letters transmitted since July 2021 to citizens regarding CBP permitting actions to promote PM source awareness and encourage public participation in the permitting process.
+To date, PCS' Communications section has reached out with over 1500 letters transmitted to citizens regarding CBP permitting actions.